Chlumec nad Cidlinou: Etymology

-The town's name Chlumec is derived from the Old Czech word chlum, which meant a hill covered with forest.
+The town's name Chlumec is derived from the old Czech word chlum, which meant a hill covered with forest.

 Geography

 Chlumec nad Cidlinou is located about 26 km west of Hradec Králové.
 It lies in a flat landscape of the East Elbe Table.
-Teh highest point is at 254 m above sea level.
-The town is situated at the confluence of the rivers Cidlina and Bystřice.
-There are several ponds in the territory, especially north of the town.
+The highest point is at 254 m above sea level.
+The town is situated at the confluence of the Cidlina and Bystřice rivers.
+There are several fishponds in the municipal territory, especially north of the town.
 The largest of them is Chlumecký.

 The nearest neighbourhood is surrounded by gardens and after it the town is sometimes nicknamed Town in gardens.

 History

-The first written mention of Chlumec is from 1235 in a deed of King Wenceslaus I of Bohemia.
-It was located on a trade route from Prague to Kłodzko Land.
+The first written mention of Chlumec is from 1235 in a deed of King Wenceslaus I. It was located on a trade route from Prague to Kłodzko Land.
 The village of Lučice, part of Chlumec nad Cidlinou, was first mentioned in 1110.

 The Sternberg family owned Chlumec until 1393.
 During the first half of the 15th century, it belonged to the lords of Bergov, who had built a water castle here.
 After it belonged to the various nobles and changed owners several times, it was acquired by the Pernštejn family in 1521.
 During their rule, the estate grew significantly and prospered.
 The castle was fortified and new Church of Saint Ursula was built.
 In these times Chlumec was promoted to a town.
 In 1547, the Chlumec estate was bought by the royal chamber.

 From 1611, Chlumec belonged to the Kinsky family.
 During the Thirty Years' War, the town was conquered and looted repeatedly.
 It was badly damaged and the castle was destroyed.
 After several fires, the castle was not renewed and new aristocratic residence was built – the Karlova Koruna Chateau.
 In the late 17th and early 18th centuries, the town recovered and crafts flourished.

-The town developed rapidly before the World War I. Several public buildings were built, including the impressive Neo-Renaissance school.
-Until 1918, the town was a part of the Austrian Empire (Austrian side after the compromise of 1867), in the Neu-Bydzov – Nový Bydžov District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+The town developed rapidly before World War I. Several public buildings were built, including the impressive Neo-Renaissance school.

 Demographics

 Transport

 The D11 motorway runs south of the town.

+Chlumec nad Cidlinou is located on the interregional railway line Prague–Trutnov.
+It is also the starting point of the lines to Hradec Králové and to Městec Králové.